seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **MENAS**
 *\[Aside]*
-Thy father, Pompey, would ne’er have
+Thy father, Pompey, would ne'er have
-made this treaty.–You and I have known, sir.
+made this treaty.--You and I have known, sir.

 **DOMITIUS ENOBARBUS**
 At sea, I think.